ClickCease Why is My Title Tag not Showing up in Google? The Top 5 Reasons

 Since the original title tag is excessively long, Google might shorten the title tag in a way that removes the mention of ‘Organic Ingredients’ and the brand name, making it less informative and losing important for the brand information.
 We recommend keeping the character count in the title tag to no more than 70 for optimal effectiveness.

 The third common reason for modified title tags is that they are inaccurate or keyword-stuffed, which leads to a poor user experience.
 It’s crucial for your page titles to accurately reflect the content.
-Doing this ensures that Google can semantically connect your page title to your content, increasing the chances of displaying your customized page title.
+This ensures Google can semantically connect your page title to your content, increasing the chances of displaying your customized page title.

 Google no longer simply maps the keywords on your page.
-The latest Natural Language Processing algorithms continuously strive to understand human language.
-As such, the search engine can draw a contextual map of your page and judge your title against that.
-As the algorithms are getting smarter, any page titles that do not accurately represent the page content will eventually be modified.
+Current Natural Language Processing algorithms continuously strive to understand human language at a deep level.
+The search engine can draw a contextual map of your page and judge your title against that.
+As the algorithms get smarter, any page titles that do not accurately represent the page content will eventually be modified.

 Google may not display an original title tag if your title tag doesn’t accurately describe your page.
 See this example.